 Another smaller bodied (7/8 size), inexpensive guitar that is sometimes suggested as classroom guitar is the Rogue Starter Acoustic.
-Since it is acoustic style, it has steel strings, so many educators may prefer to avoid this pick.
-This actually wouldn’t be my first pick for a classroom guitar, but if you are limited by budget and are looking for an inexpensive acoustic, you may want to check the Rogue Starter out.
-Rogue sell a starter classroom set of ukuleles, but I can’t find a full set of Rogue Starter Guitars, so unfortunately no deal on it, but the base price is pretty low, so it may fit a lot of school budgets.
+Since it is an acoustic style, it has steel strings, so many educators may prefer to avoid this pick.
+It actually wouldn’t be my first pick for a classroom guitar, but if you are limited by budget and are looking for an inexpensive acoustic, you may want to check the Rogue Starter out.
+Rogue sell a starter classroom set of ukuleles, but I can’t find a full collection of Rogue Starter Guitars, so, unfortunately, no deal on it, but the base price is pretty low so it may fit a lot of school budgets.
 You can buy these guitars at the usual suspects: Musicians Friend, Guitar Center and Amazon.

 Ibanez GA3 Nylon String Acoustic Guitar

-Although I haven’t tried out this guitar myself, I’ve seen it mentioned in a number of places as a good, full sized guitar choice for the classroom.
-I’m generally a pretty big fan of the quality of the Ibanez brand and the GA3 looks promising.
-This model is priced in the $130-150 range, so it it’s a bit pricier than the Lyons or the Rogue, but for the price you are getting better quality wood (a spruce top, mahogany neck), so the sound will be better than the cheaper models.
-The GA3 also has a nice looking rosette, with a natural high-gloss finish, the gloss should help stop the guitar looking too beat up after a lot of use.
+Although I haven’t tried out this guitar myself, I’ve seen it mentioned in some places as a good, full-sized guitar choice for the classroom.
+I’m generally a pretty big fan of the quality of the Ibanez brand, and the GA3 looks promising.
+This model is priced in the $130-150 range, so it’s a bit pricier than the Lyons or the Rogue, but for the price, you are getting better quality wood (a spruce top, mahogany neck), so the sound will be better than the cheaper models.
+The GA3 also has a beautiful looking rosette, with a natural high-gloss finish, the gloss should help stop the guitar looking too beat up after a lot of use.
 If you like the GA3, but want a smaller size, there is also the Ibanez GA2 which is a 3/4 size or the Ibanez GA1 which is a 1/2 size of pretty much the same guitar.
 The GA series is available online through most guitar retailers.
-Check pricing on Amazon.
+Check the price on Amazon.

 Yamaha C40 Full Size Nylon-String Classical Guitar

-If you have the money in your budget, my top pick for a full sized classroom guitar would be the Yamaha C40.
-To me this is the best option if you are looking to get the best quality for a relatively affordable price.
-The wood is gorgeous, the guitar sounds amazing, and it stays in tune well.
+If you have the money in your budget, my top pick for a full-sized classroom guitar would be the Yamaha C40.
+To me, this is the best option if you are looking to get the best quality for a relatively affordable price.
+The wood is gorgeous, the guitar sounds fantastic, and it stays in tune well.
 Since Yamaha designs a lot of student guitars, they know how to make an instrument that is not only durable but is a pleasure to play.
-This is a proper guitar with a spruce top, nato neck, mahogany back and sides and a rosewood fingerboard.
+It is a proper guitar with a spruce top, nato neck, mahogany back and sides and a rosewood fingerboard.
 If you can fit this into your budget, this is definitely an instrument to consider for your classroom.

 Yamaha CGS Student Classical Guitar

-If you are interested in Yamaha guitars, but want a smaller size, another option is the CGS Student series.
-There are a few different sizes including the CGS 102A (half size), the CGS 103A (three quarter size) and CGS 104A (full size).
-This series is another great choice for the classroom, not only is it well built with wonderful sound, it also has the solid Yamaha quality woods of a spruce top, meranti back and sides, nato neck and a rosewood fingerboard and bridge.
+If you are interested in Yamaha guitars but want a smaller size, another option is the CGS Student series.
+There are a few different sizes including the CGS 102A (half size), the CGS 103A (three-quarter size) and CGS 104A (full size).
+This series is another excellent choice for the classroom, not only is it well built with incredible sound, but it also has the solid Yamaha quality woods of a spruce top, meranti back and sides, nato neck, and a rosewood fingerboard and bridge.
 This guitar will stand up to most classroom use.
-The price range for the CGS series is from $110 to $150 and they are available most regular guitar outlets and stores.
+The price range for the CGS series is from $110 to $150, and they are available most regular guitar outlets and stores.

 Don’t forget you may also need to purchase:

 When shopping for your students, remember to find instruments that are the best quality and that have the best playability that your budget will allow.
-It’s kind of a fine line finding guitars that kids will want to play that aren’t crazy expensive, but it’s very important to go for quality, so that in the long run it will help keep students interested.
+It’s kind of a fine line finding guitars that kids will want to play that aren’t crazy expensive, but it’s essential to go for quality so that in the long run it will help keep students interested.